 Keep up to date

 There are now 20 articles covering a range of aspects of LQ.
 Move forward through the blog to find out about links between LQ and resilience, empathy, designing, boredom and many more.

 Link to the most recent post is here.

 [i] My book “Understanding Learning Needs” covers these aspects in more detail and provides for practical reflection and analysis for the teacher on meeting these needs for the learners in their charge.
-I have discounted the book by over 40% for the month of August making it just £2.95 ( approx $4.50) and it is available from www.ace-d.co.uk - Go to News and Downloads page where you will see the discount code and the link to buy it now.
+It is available from www.ace-d.co.uk - Go to News and Downloads page where you will see the link.
 Since it is in pdf format you will receive your copy instantly.